-The Company may borrow, repay and reborrow under the F&M revolving credit facility through August 28, 2014, at which time all amounts outstanding under the revolving credit facility is limited by advance rates on eligible inventory and accounts receivable.
+The Company may borrow, repay and reborrow under the F&M revolving credit facility through August 28, 2014, at which time all amounts outstanding under the revolving credit facility mature.
+Availability under the revolving credit facility is limited by advance rates on eligible inventory and accounts receivable.
 Per annum interest on indebtedness from time to time outstanding under the revolving credit facility is computed at the Wall Street Journal prime rate plus 1.00% and is payable monthly.
 An unused commitment fee of 0.50% per annum is payable quarterly on the average unused portion of the revolving credit facility.